rach7777/monax-may/about.md

 A smarter world doesn't require more “big data.”
 It doesn't more Google-scale companies to manage it.
 It needs a uniform, participatory architecture that simplifies and naturalizes our interactions with information and our capacity to coordinate, whether through social media, bank infrastructure or even payment processing systems.

-Furthermore, such platform needs to be
+Furthermore, in order to be useful, any such platform needs to be

-    easy to create, and free to use; cryptographically secure; and
+    easy to create and free to use; cryptographically secure; and
     capable of full legal compliance by default.